ainathecool/ainathecool/README.md

 <br>

 - :school: I am a `Junior` at the National University of Computer and Emerging Sciences (FAST-NUCES)
+- :book: A part of Bytewise Limited Game Fellowship, in the Game Development Track.
 - 🔭 `Content Head` at `Women in Tech Department` at `Google Developer Student Club .
 - :technologist: I love using Software as a solution for every `Problem`.
 - :nerd_face: Always `learning new things`